-This proxy statement is being made available via Internet access, beginning on or about April 28, 2017, to the owners of shares of common stock of Checkpoint Therapeutics, Inc. (the "Company," "our," "we," or "Checkpoint") as of April 17, 2017, in connection with the solicitation of proxies by our Board of Directors for our 2017 Annual Meeting of Stockholders (the "Annual Meeting").
-On or about April 28, 2017, we sent an "Important Notice Regarding the Availability of Proxy Materials" to our stockholders.
-If you received this notice by mail, you will not automatically receive by mail our proxy statement and annual report to stockholders for the year ended December 31, 2016.
+This proxy statement is being made available via internet access, beginning on or about April , 2023, to the owners of shares of common stock of Checkpoint Therapeutics, Inc. (the "Company," "our," "we," or "Checkpoint") as of April 17, 2023, in connection with the solicitation of proxies by our Board of Directors (our "Board") for our 2023 Annual Meeting of Stockholders (the "Annual Meeting").
+On or about April , 2023, we sent an "Important Notice Regarding the Availability of Proxy Materials" to our stockholders.
+If you received this notice by mail, you will not automatically receive by mail our proxy statement and annual report to stockholders for the year ended December 31, 2022.
 If you would like to receive a printed copy of our proxy statement, annual report and proxy card, please follow the instructions for requesting such materials in the notice.
 Upon request, we will promptly mail you paper copies of such materials free of charge.

-The Annual Meeting will take place at the offices of our legal counsel, Alston & Bird LLP, located at 90 Park Avenue, New York, New York 10016 on Wednesday, June 14, 2017, at 10:00 a.m., local time.
+The Annual Meeting will occur virtually on Monday, June 12, 2023, at 10:00 a.m.
+Eastern Time.
 Our Board of Directors encourages you to read this document thoroughly and take this opportunity to vote, via proxy, on the matters to be decided at the Annual Meeting.
 As discussed below, you may revoke your proxy at any time before your shares are voted at the Annual Meeting.